 Get your day started in the King West Fashion District – an area between Spadina Avenue and Bathurst.
 It used to be the heart of the Toronto textile industry.
 But you’ll still find clothing outlets to give you a great start to any shopping day.

 - Walk west from the Andrew subway station.
 Go through the Cynthia Findlay Antiques – characteristic of its wide selection of jewelry and antique décor.

 - You’ll find T.O Leather Fashion up north.
 It is a premium local garment manufacturer – known for its quality gloves, jackets, and more.

 - A visit to Lorne Coats will present you with a wide variety of men’s and women’s wear.
 Call it a wrap with Lifestyle Shop and get some home décor inspirations.

-There’s so much that comes to play for that sophisticated and trendy shopper at the Liberty village.
-For fashion-savvy fellows, they can enjoy the most exquisite selections of eveningwear, jeans, and women’s blouses.
+There’s so much that comes to play for that sophisticated and trendy shopper at Liberty village.
+They can enjoy the most exquisite selections of eveningwear, jeans, and women’s blouses for fashion-savvy fellows.
 The Cadeaux Boutique is a stone throw and offers you unique trinkets and gifts.
-Re-energize and relax at the Mildred’s Temple Kitchen where you can have a meal or better still, a cup of coffee at one of the coffee shops around Liberty Village.
+Re-energize and relax at the Mildred’s Temple Kitchen, where you can have a meal or, better still, a cup of coffee at one of the coffee shops around Liberty Village.

 New condos in King West, is there a demand?